JX-Master/LunaSDK-Docs/docs/manual/introduction/getting_started/index.md

 ## Creating descriptor set layout and descriptor set

-The *descriptor set* object stores descriptors that bind resources to graphic or compute pipeline.
+The *descriptor set* object stores descriptors that bind resources to graphics or compute pipeline.
 Descriptors have the following types:

 1. Constant buffer view, which binds constant global data to shaders.
 2. Shader resource view, which binds read-only textures and structured buffers to shaders.